alibaba/easyrobust/README.md

 - **Model Zoo**: Open source more than 30 pretrained adversarially or non-adversarially robust models.

-- **Analytical tools**: Support analysis and visualization about a pretrained robust model, including [Attention Visualization of CNNs/ViTs](./tools), [Convolution Kernel Visualization](./tools), [Shape vs. Texture Biases Analysis](./tools), etc. Using these tools can help us to explain how robust training improves the interpretability of the model.
+- **Analytical tools**: Support analysis and visualization about a pretrained robust model, including [Attention Visualization](./tools), [Decision Boundary Visualization](./tools), [Convolution Kernel Visualization](./tools), [Shape vs. Texture Biases Analysis](./tools), etc. Using these tools can help us to explain how robust training improves the interpretability of the model.

 ## Installation
 ### Install by PIP